- Sister Projects

 - News Media

-Underneath the big umbrella of CAFEH, there are sister CBPR air pollution studies:
+Within the larger umbrella of CAFEH, there are 3 sister community-based participatory research (CBPR) air pollution studies:

-The HUD Study, funded by Clean Air Project (CAP), is a randomized cross-over study that tests the effect of the in-door HEPA filtration system that reduces Ultra file particle levels compared with the sham filtration on markers of cardiovascular health of people living near highway in Somerville and Mystic Housing Development.
+The HUD Study, funded by the Clean Air Project (CAP), is a randomized cross-over study that tests the effect of indoor HEPA filtration system that reduce ultrafine particle (UFP) levels.
+Their performance is compared with sham filtration based on biomarkers for cardiovascular health of people living near highways in Somerville and the Mystic Housing Development.

-The Puerto Rican Study, funded by National Heart, Lung, and Blood Institute (NHLBI), focuses on air pollution and cardiovascular disease in Puerto Rican adults.
-The study monitors participants’ in-home Ultrafine particles exposure, administers questionnaire, and collect blood samples to test for evidence for a casual association between UFP and health outcomes.
+The Boston Puerto Rican Health Study, funded by the National Heart, Lung, and Blood Institute (NHLBI), focuses on air pollution and cardiovascular disease in Puerto Rican adults.
+The study monitors participants’ in-home UFP exposure, administers questionnaires, and collects blood samples to test for evidence of a casual association between UFP and health outcomes.